mellm0/jello/README.md

 - [x] Compose LESS and SCSS to css
 - [x] Lint JS and check if they are valid for you
 - [x] Minimise CSS, JS, Images, HTML and SVG
+- [x] Copy files from one directory to another
 - [x] Create SVG sprites to use as icons or other uses
 - [x] Serve jekyll files and configuration, for static sites
 - [x] Execute gulp in sub-directories that include a assets.json file